R-OneMKL/oneMKL.MatrixCal/README.md

 The `oneMKL.MatrixCal` package provides an efficient and powerful tool for conducting linear algebra computations in the R environment.
-In the package, matrix operations, such as factorization, inversion, and multiplication, are performed using the optimized algorithms embedded in the **Intel oneAPI Math Kernel Library** (`oneMKL`).
+In the package, matrix operations, such as decomposition, inversion, and multiplication, are performed using the optimized algorithms embedded in the **Intel oneAPI Math Kernel Library** (`oneMKL`).
 Because of this feature, the computational performance can be significantly improved.
 To make the package